tehKaiN/poe_aura/README.md

 ## Why yet another calc?
 Why not use Path of Building?

-- all options fit on a single FullHD screen
+- all options fit on a single FullHD screen (if you hide unused stuff)
 - has only useful (for me) options
 - shows more intermediate values
-- made for quick trial-and-error fitting of auras
+- made for quick trial-and-error fitting of auras into mana/life pool